 Soybeans are rich in protein, manganese, iron, magnesium, potassium, omega-3s, and certain vitamins.
 Depending on the form consumed, soy can sometimes contain high amounts of protein.

-Moreover, these legumes contain isoflavones – phytonutrients which are said to help prevent heart disease and support bone health.
+Moreover, these legumes contain isoflavones – phytonutrients that are said to help prevent heart disease and support bone health.

 Half a cup of cooked soybeans has 14g of protein, 5g of fiber, 8g of fat, 9g of carbs, and 150 calories.
 Half a cup of firm tofu contains 20g of protein, 3 g of fiber, 11 g of fat, 5g of carbs, and 180 calories.
 Both have a low glycemic index.